brett-olsen/C64-Bridge-Project/README.md

 sudo apt -y full-upgrade
 sudo reboot
 ```
-(this will take some time, but its a good idea to get your packages up to date)<br>
+(this will take some time, but it’s a good idea to get your packages up to date)<br>
 <br>

-Configure the PI Zero, for gadget mode
+Configure the Pi Zero, for gadget mode
 ```
 sudo nano /boot/firmware/config.txt
 ```